 Set some rules.
 Buy a new magazine, throw an old one out.
 Recycle if you’d like, but don’t keep it.
 Eat breakfast after you’ve started the load of laundry piled on the dryer.
 Don’t be mean to yourself, use the rules like a competition or reward.

 Use attractive storage.
-At one point I moved health supplement bottles into a pretty floral paper box with a magnetic lid that was easy to flip open.
+Once I moved health supplement bottles into a pretty floral paper box with a magnetic lid that was easy to flip open.
 They were accessible but the look was less cluttered.
 Since then we’ve moved and I have a different storage system, but I still use that pretty box.

 Use practical, easy-to-use storage.
 If I had to undo a clasp every time I wanted to toss in a receipt, it wouldn’t be long before receipts piled up elsewhere.
 My receipts are tossed into a white wicker basket on a shelf in my office corner.
 Same thing with opening a cabinet and reaching on a high shelf.
 That’s fine for occasional storage, but high-use storage should be ultra-convenient and easy to open.